Two-phase Modeling of Fluid Injection Inside Subcutaneous Layer of Skin: Results and Discussion

-In general, the interstitial fluid is less viscous as compared to that of the adipose cellular phase.
-Consequently, $\mu_r$ is less than 1 (i.e., $\mu_f<\mu_c$).
-In this situation, the cellular phase experiences less drag from the interstitial fluid side.
-In other words, the cellular phase can exert higher interstitial resistance towards interstitial fluid movement.
-Figures (\ref{contour_mur_0.01})-(\ref{contour_mur_0.1}) illustrate composite streamlines for $\mu_r=0.1$, $\mu_r=0.05$ and $\mu_r=0.01$.
-Only primary eddies are developed near the SD interface for $\mu_r=0.1$.
-But with the decreasing $\mu_r$, a significant viscosity difference between adipose cells and interstitial fluids is developed.
-The development of secondary eddy can be observed at the lifted portion for $\mu_r=0.05$ which becomes prominent with a further decrement of $\mu_r$.
-We can locate the smallest contour $c=0.7$ for $\mu_r=0.1$ near the line of injection, which subsequently increases in size for decrease of $\mu_r$ (Figure (\ref{contour_mur_0.05})).
-Hence $\lambda \geq 1.75$, $a\geq0.4$ and $\mu_r\leq0.01$ are the conditions to be satisfied simultaneously in order to developed eddy structure at the lifted portion of the skin. \\

-Figure (\ref{velocity_mur}) shows axial composite velocity at $x=0$ for various values of the parameter $\mu_r$.
-We can observe that the composite velocity near the SD and SM interface is decreased with the increasing magnitude of $\mu_r$ but the opposite phenomenon is noticed near the line of injection.
-Also, axial composite velocity change its sign for $\mu_r=0.01$ and does not change for $\mu_r=0.05$ and $\mu_r=0.1$ which becomes the root cause of prominent secondary eddy structure development corresponding to $\mu_r=0.01$.
-The development of two eddies may be discussed with the help of pressure gradient and shear stress at the three positions of $y$ i.e., $y=0$, $y=y_0$, and $y=R(x)$.\\
+Finally, Fig. \ref{velocity_mur} shows that the composite velocity near the SD and SM interface is decreased with an increasing magnitude of $\mu_r$.
+However, the opposite phenomenon is noticed near the line of injection.
+Also, axial composite velocity changes its sign for $\mu_r=0.01$ while it does not change for $\mu_r=0.05$ and $\mu_r=0.1$ which becomes the root cause of prominent secondary eddy structure corresponding to $\mu_r=0.01$.
+The development of two eddies may be discussed with the help of pressure gradient and shear stress at the three positions of $ y$, i.e., $y=0$, $y=y_0$, and $y=R(x)$.